Cable transport: Urban cableways

 Urban cable transport encompasses all transport systems that use cables to pull vehicles around cities.
-The gondola or cableway type is spreading relatively quickly in South American urban environments, following the success of Medellín's Metrocable around 2004.
+The Gondola lift or cableway type is spreading relatively quickly in South American urban environments, following the success of Medellín's Metrocable around 2004.
 As of 2023, 33 aerial cable cars (ACC) transit lines were inaugurated in Latin America and the Caribbean (LAC), the majority after 2010.
 There are also three recent installations in Algeria in Tlemcen, Skikda and Constantine.
 Urban cable cars are a relatively old concept – the Bastille cable car in Grenoble, France went into service in 1934 and the Sugarloaf Cable Cars in Rio de Janeiro in 1912 and 1913, although the purpose of these installations is not to transport city dwellers in the narrow sense, but to serve as a tourist site.
 The majority of installations were built to overcome specific geographical challenges, such as for river crossings, access to islands, major urban breaks (motorway, railway, large industrial site) or steep gradients.

 Urban cable cars often have advantages such as relatively small environmental footprints or less air pollution, rapid and less complex construction than other transport infrastructures, lower cost, low noise pollution, faster transport, a comfortable pleasant view, a pull factor for tourists, very little space needs at ground level,and lower energy cost per passenger.
 In Medellin, connecting high-up neighborhoods with the rest of the city through its MetroCable system has helped reduce the city's crime rates.
 Disadvantages can include challenges of poor weather conditions and slower speeds depending on the case.

 According to a World Bank study, they typically reach speeds of between 10-20km/h and can carry up to 2,000 people per hour in each direction.
 One line in Bolivia's capital La Paz carries up to 65,000 people every 24 hours.
 It has a length of 16km as of 2019 and a one-way ticket costed around $0.42.
 There are installations planned all over the world that do not necessarily address specific geographical problems – according to The Gondola Project, these include Tasmania, Gothenburg (Sweden), Mombasa (Kenya) and Chicago.